gdavidbutler/pthreadChannel/README.md

 * chanCreate: Allocate an open chan_t (reference count = 1) pair with a chanClose
 * chanOpen: Open a chan_t (increment a reference count) pair with a chanClose
-* chanShut: Shutdown a chan_t (afterwards Push returns 0 and Pull is non-blocking)
+* chanShut: Shutdown a chan_t (afterwards Put returns 0 and Get is non-blocking)
 * chanIsShut: Is a chan_t shutdown (a 0 return from a blocking chanPoll usually indicates a chan_t is Shut)
 * chanClose: Close a chan_t, (decrement a reference count) deallocate on last Close
-* chanPull: Pull a message from a Channel
+* chanGet: Get a message from a Channel
-* chanPush: Push a message to a Channel
+* chanPut: Put a message to a Channel
-* chanPushWait: Push a message to a Channel, waiting till it has been pulled
+* chanPutWait: Put a message to a Channel, waiting till it has been gotten
 * chanPoll: perform a Channel operation (chanOp_t) on one of an array of Channels, working to satisfy them in the order provided.

 A Channel's store implementation is configurable.